lkmartin90/Image_ML_for_senescence/README.md

 # Image_ML_for_senescence
 Machine learning to detect senescent glioblastoma cells and to find compounds which induce senescence.

-Functions called by other files are found in "functions.py" and should be commented well enough that they are self-explanatory.

-E31_LaminB1_P21_analysis.ipynb is a notebook with a step-by-step explanation of our analysis of our data for cell line E31.

 ## File structure:

+* E31_LaminB1_P21_analysis.ipynb:
+  - A notebook with a step-by-step explanation of our analysis of our data for cell line E31.
+* functions.py:
+  - functions called by other files, this should be commented well enough that the functions are self-explanatory.
+* find_interesting_compounds.ipynb
+  - Take all the processed data and find compounds that induce senescence in both cell types.

 ### E31_LaminB1_P21_data:
   * E31_050423_P21_LaminB1DilatedNuclei_1.csv.zip